George V. Chilingar: Career

 He received his bachelor's and master's degrees in petroleum engineering and a Ph.D. in geology (with a minor in petroleum engineering), all at USC.

-His greatest contribution to the petroleum industry may be a means of identifying oil-rich rock by analyzing the ratio of calcium to magnesium in core samples.
-This method was used in discovering one of Iran's largest oil fields, which was then named after Chilingar.

-Scientia Iranica has published a special issue in "Transactions C: Chemistry and Chemical Engineering" dedicated to the lifelong achievements of Chilingar.
+Scientia Iranica published a special issue in "Transactions C: Chemistry and Chemical Engineering" dedicated to the lifelong achievements of Chilingar.

-He also played a key role in the development of Thailand's offshore oil reserves.
-Chilingar saw natural gas bubbles in the Gulf of Siam and redirected exploratory efforts, thus saving the nascent Thai oil industry.

-In 2001, King Fahd of Saudi Arabia acknowledged Chilingar's significant contributions to the success of Saudi Aramco as well as the discovery and extraction of oil reserves around the world.
-The Saudi consul general in Los Angeles, Ambassador Mohammed A. Al-Salloum, presented the award.

 He served as senior petroleum engineering adviser to the United Nations from 1967 to 1969, and then again from 1978 to 1987.
-He was also an energy policy adviser to California Governor Ronald Reagan in 1973.
+He was an energy policy adviser to Governor of California Ronald Reagan in 1973.

 His recent research work concentrated on: